lobopraveen/praveenlobo.com/content/blog/2018/2018-05-01-Hugo-Static-Site-GitHub-Continuous-Integration-Deployment.markdown

 Hugo publish directory cleanup retains media folder due to the [ Hugo media de-duplicate strategy](/blog/hugo-static-site-on-github-customizations/#de-duplicating-the-media) I employ.

 The `[skip ci]` text in the Git commit message notifies Travis to ignore the check-in so that it doesn't go into an infinite loop.

+As mentioned above already, any time the site is built remotely, it throws the local repo out of sync due to the newly published artifacts committed to GitHub by Travis.

 ---
 The repo this site is based on is on GitHub - https://github.com/lobopraveen/praveenlobo.com